 Finally… if you have a question, any question…

 Check out my free fundraising advice column on the Bloomerang blog!
 Ask your question here.
 And bookmark the Ask an Expert page for any time you have a question!
-Here’s one: What’s The Best Way To Steward Tribute Donors?
+Here’s one: If you can’t call and thank every donor, who should be priorities?

 REMINDER for Clairification School students: Don’t forget to log in to your “My Clairification/Subscriber Dashboard/Monthly Tips” to grab your exclusive, timely tips for each month.
-NOVEMBEr tips are live!
-If you’re not yet an enrolled student, and don’t have direct, immediate access to ALL my blog articles, monthly tips, webinars, podcasts and much more, you can get in on the fun here — and grab your 10th ANNIVERSARY BONUS!
+DECEMBER tips are live!!!
+If you’re not yet an enrolled student, and don’t have direct, immediate access to ALL my blog articles, monthly tips, webinars, podcasts and much more, you can get in on the fun here — it’s the last month to grab your 10th ANNIVERSARY BONUS!
 There’s never been a better time to enroll.